Guide to studying Veterinary Medicine

 Source: HESA Graduate Outcomes Survey 2017/18

 Academic requirements vary among UK veterinary schools.
-You'll usually need very good A Levels (or equivalent) in Biology and Chemistry, and often a third science.
+You'll usually need excellent A Levels (or equivalent) in Biology and Chemistry, and often a third science.
 You may also need to sit a BMAT exam.

 Always check and confirm with the university/course you're interested in.